MoosaMemon/Scrapy---Book-Scraper/README.md

 - This project is intended for educational purposes and to demonstrate the capabilities of web scraping with Scrapy.
 - Web scraping plays a crucial role in data extraction for AI and ML applications, enabling researchers and developers to gather relevant and diverse datasets for training machine learning models.

+This repo contains a "notes.txt" file that includes all the necessary commands and brief info about most of the functions used in this scraper.
+If you're interested in deep-diving into this scraper, feel free to check it out.

 If you encounter any issues or have suggestions for improvement, feel free to create an issue on the repository or submit a pull request.